 - Rapidly accelerating or decelerating

 - Drifting in and out of a lane

 - Almost hitting any other cars, objects, or curbs

 - Driving where they shouldn’t be (sidewalks, into oncoming traffic, etc.)

 How Do Police Officers Spot Drunk Drivers?

-Police look for many of the behaviors listed above.
-When they pull someone over (or at DUI checkpoints), they will look for bloodshot eyes, see if they can smell alcohol, and listen for slurred speech.
+Police look for many of the careless behaviors listed above.
+When they pull someone over (or at DUI checkpoints), they can also look for bloodshot eyes, see if they can smell alcohol, and can listen for slurred speech.
 If they suspect the driver is intoxicated, they may perform a sobriety test or a breathalyzer test.